 1. Setting matters.

 In the SLP industry, wages vary drastically based on facility type.
-According to a May 2012 national salary report from the US Bureau of Labor Statistics, SLPs working in skilled nursing facilities and home health services earned average annual salaries of $85,610 and $91,220, respectively—well above the overall national average of $72,730.
-On the other end of the spectrum, SLPs working in elementary and secondary schools—despite making up the vast majority (69%) of all practicing SLPs—received by far the lowest average salary: $66,440.
-The American Speech-Language-Hearing Association’s (ASHA) 2012 Schools Survey breaks that down even further, reporting that SLPs working in secondary schools had the highest average salary at $63,749, followed by elementary schools at $59,000 and preschools at $56,825.
+According to a May 2019 national salary report from the US Bureau of Labor Statistics, SLPs working in skilled nursing facilities and home health services earned average annual salaries of $95,420 and $86,930, respectively—well above the overall national average of $79,120.
+SLPs working in elementary and secondary schools—despite having the highest level of employment in this occupation (59,310)—earn an average salary of $74,010, which is near the bottom of all industry sectors.
+The American Speech-Language-Hearing Association’s (ASHA) 2018 Schools Survey breaks that down even further, reporting that SLPs working in secondary schools had the highest average school salary at $68,000, whereas SLPs working in preschools earned only $62,000.

 2. Location plays a leading role.

 Regional factors such as cost of living, reimbursement rates, and educational funding levels give way to substantial differences in SLP salary from one area of the country to another.
-According to the ASHA’s 2011 SLP salary report, SLPs practicing in the Midwest earned the lowest average salary—around $65,000—of all US geographic regions.
-Those working in the West, on the other hand, earned an average of $80,000.
-According to the previously cited BLS survey, average salaries in the top five highest-paying states ranged from $81,180 in Maryland to $86,220 in the District of Columbia (other states in the top five were New Jersey, Colorado, and California).
-That report also shows a slight disparity in average SLP earnings between metropolitan and nonmetropolitan areas, with the top-paying metro area—Sherman-Denison, Texas—coming in at $101,530 and the top-paying nonmetro area—Central Indiana—coming in at $92,020.
+According to ASHA’s 2019 SLP salary report, SLPs practicing in the Midwest earned the lowest average salary—around $73,520—of all US geographic regions.
+Those working in the West, on the other hand, earned an average of $85,000.
+According to the previously cited BLS survey, average salaries in the top five highest-paying states ranged from $92,740 in California to $101,410 in Connecticut (other states in the top five were the District of Columbia, New York, and New Jersey).
+That report also shows a slight disparity in average SLP earnings between metropolitan and nonmetropolitan areas, with the top-paying metro area—Bridgeport-Stamford-Norwalk, CT—coming in at $117,710 and the top-paying nonmetro area—Northeast Virginia—coming in at $100,250.

 In general, the more years you spend in a particular field, the more valuable you are (in monetary terms).
 Speech-language pathology is no different.
-Case in point: according to the ASHA salary survey mentioned earlier, SLPs with one to three years of experience earned around $58,000 a year.
-Those with 31 or more years of experience, on the other hand, averaged about $88,750.
+Case in point: according to the ASHA salary survey mentioned earlier, SLPs with one to three years of experience earned around $66,000 a year.
+Those with 19 to 21 years of experience, on the other hand, averaged about $100,000.